openUC2/UC2-GIT/APPLICATIONS/APP_POL_Brewster_Angle_Experiment/Readme.md

 ## <img src="./IMAGES/E.png" width="40"> Results

-Brewster's angle Experiment setup can be prepared easily.
-After printing and assembling the module parts, we try to find critical angle or Brewster's angle as much as we can.
+Brewster's angle experiment setup can be prepared easily.
+After printing and assembling the module parts, we try to find a critical angle or Brewster's angle as much as we can.

 <p align="center">
 <img src="./IMAGES/brewster_exp.JPG"